MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-data-collected.md

 Dynamics 365 Guides also includes an MR App Session table that you can use to determine the overall usage of the product in your organization.
 This is useful so you can determine where to assign Dynamics 365 Guides licenses.

-Each row in the MR App Session table stores a record any time a user signs into an instance.
-This table also stores information about when the user signed in, the session type (log-in or suspend, to track when a user resumes using the device), device class (PC or HoloLens), and the user ID.
+The MR App Session table stores a record whenever a user signs into an instance.
+This table stores information about when the user signed in, the session type (log-in or suspend, which tracks when a user resumes using the device), device class (PC or HoloLens), and the user ID.
 For more information, [see the Microsoft Dataverse table (entity) reference](developer-entity-reference.md).

 ## What can you do with the data?